Basic Data Structure

 making it more efficient when a small ratio of valid elements is

 present.
-A SparseTensor, with shape (sparse_shape, dense_shape)
+A SparseTensor, with shape (sparse_shape, dense_shape),

-consists of two tensors: indices
+consists of two tensors: indices and values.

-and rows of values
+The columns of indices and rows of values correspond to the

 non-zero elements, simplifying retrieval and manipulation of the